Reimagine, Reduce, Reinvest: Achieving Justice and Safety by Focusing on Community Needs

-My administration’s approach to incarceration will be based on two premises.
+A Donovan administration’s approach to incarceration will be based on two premises.
 First, the system of incarceration that we have is closely linked to racial injustice in our society, including the decades-long legacy of disinvestment and discrimination in these same neighborhoods.
 The numbers are shameful and staggering: 90% of the people at Rikers today are Black or Latinx.

-My administration will focus on ensuring that jail is used only as a last resort, in situations where there are no other alternatives.
+Shaun’s administration will focus on ensuring that jail is used only as a last resort, in situations where there are no other alternatives.
 We know from experience over the past two decades that we can do this and keep the City safe.
 We will invest in communities and programs to prevent violence and instability, work with the DAs and courts so that only the most serious cases result in incarceration, and build mental health resources and capacity so that we stop using our jails as a warehouse for impoverished people with mental illness.
 We will advocate for policies in Albany that advance these priorities, including parole reform so that people are no longer jailed for allegations of non-criminal, technical violations of parole rules.

-For those who are incarcerated, my administration will recognize that nearly everyone who is locked up, even those accused of the most serious charges, will ultimately return to their communities.
+For those who are incarcerated, a Donovan administration will recognize that nearly everyone who is locked up, even those accused of the most serious charges, will ultimately return to their communities.
 To this end, we will stop solitary confinement and reorient the culture and operations of our jails.
 We will be committed to the safety, health, and welfare of the staff and people who are confined in jail.

 Investing in the Well-being of Returning Community Members to Stop Cycles of Arrest, Prosecution, and Incarceration

-In order to make New York City safer for everyone and reduce incarceration, the Donovan administration will reimagine how to help people who are coming home, so that they succeed in our communities rather than end up returning to jail and prison.
+In order to make New York City safer for everyone and reduce incarceration, a Donovan administration will reimagine how to help people who are coming home, so that they succeed in our communities rather than end up returning to jail and prison.

 The best way to accomplish this goal is to invest in the programs and services that build stability, address health needs, and provide opportunity to these returning community members.

-The Donovan administration will prioritize long-term solutions that provide stability and pathways to success for people who are leaving jail and prison, so that rather than wasting our City’s resources on cycles of incarceration, we are using those resources to help build safe and healthy communities.
+A Donovan administration will prioritize long-term solutions that provide stability and pathways to success for people who are leaving jail and prison, so that rather than wasting our City’s resources on cycles of incarceration, we are using those resources to help build safe and healthy communities.
 We will advocate in Albany for legislation to advance these priorities, including reforms to establish automatic expungement after a certain period for most convictions.

 We are committed to the following actions:

-Providing access to housing, including Section 8 vouchers, to end the prison-shelter pipeline
+Provide access to housing, including Section 8 vouchers, to end the prison-shelter pipeline

 People returning from jail and prison consistently report housing as their number one need.
 Without stable housing, it is difficult to reacclimate to society, gain employment, access health care, and reconnect with family or build support networks.